mvila-esliceu/20230408-git_collaboration/README.md

 - 'git fetch': update the git log
 	- 'git fetch --prune': remove any remote branches that have been deleted from the git log
 - 'git branch -d <NAME>': delete the branch <NAME> local

+- pull requests will auto update when you push changes to the branch